Dynamic scaling relation in quantum many-body systems: Surface roughness and particle fluctuations

 The fluctuations of the particle number in the domain $A$ are given by,

 Without the loss of generality, we will focus on a rectangular domain $A$ which corresponds to a half of the system (see Fig.~\ref{fig1}).
-The total number of particles is conserved, and the continuity equation insures that the change in $N_{A}$ and $\Delta N_{A}$ is proportional to the surface area, $\left|\partial A\right|=L^{d-1}$, of the domain $A$.
+We assume that the total number of particles is conserved, and the continuity equation insures that the change in $N_{A}$ and $\Delta N_{A}$ is proportional to the surface area, $\left|\partial A\right|=L^{d-1}$, of the domain $A$.
 In analogy to the classical surface roughness, whose early time behavior does not depend on the dimensions of the domain $A$, we normalize the particle fluctuations,

-such that it corresponds to the definition of the quantum surface roughness, extended to an arbitrary dimension (see Refs.~\citep{fujimoto_family-vicsek_2020,fujimoto_dynamical_2021}).
+such that it corresponds to the definition of the quantum surface roughness, extended to an arbitrary dimension (see Refs.~\citep{fujimoto_family-vicsek_2020,fujimoto_dynamical_2021}, and appendix \ref{particle-number-roughness}).
 Here, $L$ is the linear dimension of the system, and for our choice of $A$, also the linear dimension of $A$.

-For one-dimensional delocalized systems, $w\left(L,t\right)$ follows the FV scaling (\ref{eq:fv_scaling}) with roughening exponent $\alpha=1/2$ and a growth exponent $\beta$ which is system dependent \citep{fujimoto_family-vicsek_2020,fujimoto_dynamical_2021} .
+For one-dimensional delocalized systems, $w\left(L,t\right)$ follows the FV scaling (Eq. \ref{eq:fv_scaling}) with roughening exponent $\alpha=1/2$ and a growth exponent $\beta$ which is system dependent \citep{fujimoto_family-vicsek_2020,fujimoto_dynamical_2021} .
 In what follows we show, that this is also true in higher dimensions.
-For thermalizing systems, initial states with energy expectation close to the center of the many-body spectrum will evolve to an infinite temperature like state.
-At infinite temperature, there is no correlations between the positions of the particles, such that $\left\langle \hat{n}_{i}\right\rangle _{\infty}=1/2$, and therefore $\left\langle \hat{N}_{A}\right\rangle _{\infty}=L^{d}/4$ and $w_{\infty}\left(L,t\right)\sim L/4$, in any dimension.
+For thermalizing systems, initial states with sufficiently high energy density, have exponentially decaying correlations between the positions of the particles.
+Neglecting those correlations all together, which is exact in the infinite temperature state, yields $w_{\infty}\left(L,t\right)\sim L^{1/2}$, for any particle density and dimension (see appendix~\ref{particle-number-roughness}).
 Comparing with (\ref{eq:fv_scaling}), this corresponds to $\alpha=1/2$.
 For \emph{classical,} non-interacting diffusive systems the particle fluctuations (\ref{eq:particle-fluctuation}) grow as $t^{1/4}$, such that $\beta=1/4$ \citep{Kipnis1982,krapivsky2012fluctuations,eldad2022inverse}.